02A

 Sequence the Woolly Mammoth Genome

-• Sequence many Woolly Mammoths to be sure the DNA information we get is correct and consistent.
+• Sequence many woolly mammoths to be sure the DNA information we get is correct and consistent.

 • Use these multiple sequences to get a full genome with a few gaps as sequencing ancient DNA and assemblies allow.